setchy/atlassify/CONTRIBUTING.md

 8. Create a [New Milestone][github-new-milestone] for upcoming release.
 9. A new homebrew cask will be [automatically published][homebrew-cask-autobump-workflow] (workflow runs ~3 hours)

-### Project Philosophy

-This project is a tool for monitoring new notifications from Atlassian.

 <!-- LINK LABELS -->
 [biome-website]: https://biomejs.dev/